vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/README.md

 ### making edits

-Markdown is a very simple text format, that closely resembles the formatting we tend to use in medical documentation.
+Markdown is a very simple text format that closely resembles the formatting we tend to use in medical documentation.
 E.g. a single `#` is used to denote a top-level header,